Christmas Magic at The Belfast Christmas Market

 About the Christmas Markets

-The first Christmas Market came to Ireland in the early 2000s and was organised by a German compan.
+The first Christmas Market came to Ireland in the early 2000s and was organised by a German company.
 That was brought in by the Dublin Docklands Authority.

 The chalets feature various examples of local foods and crafts as well as local companies, such as the Belfast Beard Company.
-Who have previously won the Market’s Pitch Perfect new business initiative.
+Who has previously won the Market’s Pitch Perfect new business initiative.

 Over 90 traders and craftsmen make up the Belfast Christmas Market.
 Offering an array of gastronomic delights, crafts, plants and gifts.
 Aside from food products, visitors can find handmade gifts from around the world.